-We’ll Paint the Octopus Red, by Stephanie Stuve-Bodeen
+31. We’ll Paint the Octopus Red by Stephanie Stuve-Bodeen

-My Name is Nadia.
-I have Autism, by Huda Patel and Evelyn Ghozalli
+32. My Name is Nadia.
+I have Autism by Huda Patel and Evelyn Ghozalli

 Nadia is the most charming little eight-year-old.
 She’s just like any other eight-year-old, except she also has autism.
 Written in both English and Malay, My Name is Nadia is an educational and enjoyable read for both children and adults.

-Why Johnny Doesn’t Flap: NT is OK!, by Clay Morton and Gail Morton
+33. Why Johnny Doesn’t Flap: NT is OK! by Clay Morton and Gail Morton

 Neurotypical (NT) children who don’t have autism are different.
 Johnny, for example, doesn’t arrive on time, has absolutely no routine and speaks in idioms that make no sense.
 Bonkers!
 But it’s still great to be friends and play games with him, so everything is A-OK!
 A great way to teach acceptance from a different perspective.

-Zane is a zebra with autism, and he’s worried that his “autism stripe” make him stand out.
-Luckily, with the help of his mum, he soon learns that it’s his stripes that make him special – his unique markings that make him exactly who he is.
+Zane is a zebra with autism, and he’s worried that his “autism stripe” makes him stand out.
+Luckily, with the help of his mum, he soon learns that it’s his stripes that make him special – the unique markings that make him exactly who he is.

 The Reason I Jump is the autobiography of a 13-year-old Japanese boy, Naoki, who is severely autistic and non-verbal.
 Through a series of questions and answers, Naoki reveals the secret goings-on inside his mind.
 This touching account helps us understand the struggles and coping mechanisms of people with autism, and it’s a beautiful read.
 Why is it that he jumps?
 Naoki will explain.